Snipper: A Spatiotemporal Transformer for Simultaneous Multi-Person 3D Pose Estimation Tracking and Forecasting on a Video Snippet: Method

 \subsection{Spatiotemporal Deformable Attention}

-\aftersubsection Spatiotemporal deformable attention module aims to produce more informative feature for pose tracking from the stack of multi-frame feature volume $\mathbf{F}\in\mathbb{R}^{C\times T\times H \times W}$. (validated in Sec.~\ref{sec:ablation}) Such aggregation is crucial to mitigate the common inter-frame information missing such as self and partial occlusion due to the camera or the scene motion, or motion blur.
-As is shown in Fig.~\ref{fig:motivation}, our attention mechanism resolves the ID switching in the tracking problem mainly because it aggregates pose features from neighboring frames, which encodes the relations of pose at each time step.
-In return, tracking within a snippet helps improve 3D pose estimation, largely due to the consideration of context within a snippet and the introduction of joint smoothness.
+Spatiotemporal deformable attention module is shown to produce more informative feature for pose tracking from the stack of multi-frame feature volume $\mathbf{F}\in\mathbb{R}^{T\times H \times W \times C}$. (validated in Sec.~\ref{sec:ablation}) Such aggregation is crucial to mitigate the common inter-frame information missing such as self and partial occlusion.

 We summarize our proposed spatiotemporal deformable attention in Fig.~\ref{fig:deformable-attention}.
-Let $q\in\mathbb{R}^C$ be the query specified at position $p=(x_q, y_q, t_q)$, where $x_q, y_q\in[0,1]$ is the normalized pixel spatial position and $t_q$ is the integer frame index. $q$ is passed through two MLPs to regress 2D offsets $\Delta p_{t, k}$ and their corresponding attention weights $\alpha_{t, k}$ normalized by the softmax function. $t$ is an integer specifying the temporal frame in a pre-defined set of neighboring frames $ \mathbf{S}(t_q)=\{t_q-1, t_q, t_q+1\}$ of the query $q$.
-Note that we do not regress time offset but only 2D spatial offsets $\Delta p_{t, k}$.
-We execute this process in parallel by multiple independent heads $h$ and form the final aggregated feature by passing the concatenated feature from each head through a linear layer,
+Let $q\in\mathbb{R}^C$ be the query specified at position $p=(x_q, y_q, t_q)$, where $x_q,\ y_q\in[0,1]$ is the normalized pixel spatial position and $t_q$ is the integer frame index of the query $q$.
+Then, $q$ is passed through two MLPs to regress 2D offsets $\Delta p_{t, k}(q)$ and corresponding attention weights $\alpha_{t, k}(q)$ normalized by the soft-max function. $t$ is an integer specifying the temporal frame in a pre-defined set of neighboring frames $ \mathbf{S}(t_q)=\{t_q-1, t_q, t_q+1\}$, and $k$ indexes the offsets on each temporal frame.
+Note that we do not regress time offset but only 2D spatial offsets $\Delta p_{t, k}$ on each frame of $\mathbf{S}(t_q)$.
+We execute this process in parallel by multiple independent heads $h$ and form the final aggregated feature $q_{\text{final}}$ by passing the concatenated feature from each head through a linear layer,

 where $W_h$ and $W'_h$ are the parameters of linear layers.